sketchplugins/plugin-directory/README.md

 - [ddwht/sketch-dynamic-button](https://github.com/ddwht/sketch-dynamic-button) Dynamic button plug-in for Sketch.app allows to create buttons with fixed margins no matter what text you add.
 - [florianpnn/sketch-data-parser](https://github.com/florianpnn/sketch-data-parser) A sketch plugin to parse your data and populate your design
 - [fnky/sketch-dockpreview](https://github.com/fnky/sketch-dockpreview) A Sketch plugin that lets you preview your current artboard in the Dock.
+- [getflourish/Sketch-Color-Contrast-Analyser](https://github.com/getflourish/sketch-color-contrast-analyser) A Sketch plugin that calculates the color contrast of two selected layers and evaluates it against the WCAG2.0
+- [getflourish/Sketch-Set-Line-Height-Plugin](https://github.com/getflourish/sketch-set-line-height-plugin) Plugin that allows you to set the line height of a text layer as a multiple of the font size.
 - [getflourish/Sketch-Style-Inventory](https://github.com/getflourish/sketch-style-inventory) Generate a visual style sheet with all colors and text styles that you are using in Sketch.
-- [getflourish/Sketch-Color-Contrast-Analyser](https://github.com/getflourish/sketch-color-contrast-analyser) A Sketch plugin that calculates the color contrast of two selected layers and evaluates it against the WCAG2.0
 - [getflourish/Sketch-Sort-Layers](https://github.com/getflourish/sketch-sort-layers) Plugin that can sort layers or artboards based on text, layer name or position.
-- [getflourish/Sketch-Set-Line-Height-Plugin](https://github.com/getflourish/sketch-set-line-height-plugin) Plugin that allows you to set the line height of a text layer as a multiple of the font size.
 - [groove25/DrawingKit](https://github.com/groove25/drawingkit) DrawingKit is a collection of commands for use in Sketch.
 - [hrescak/sketchPlugins](https://github.com/hrescak/sketchplugins) A box for random sketch plugins: **Toggle Specs** (cmd+L) toggles visibility of all of the layer groups in your document named "specs".
 Other than specs this could be useful with hidden guides.
+- [ichord/sketch-divine-proportions](https://github.com/ichord/sketch-divine-proportions) A plugin for Sketch to generate divine proportions automatically.
 - [jelias/sketch-upload](https://github.com/jelias/sketch-upload) This Sketch plugin allows designers to upload the selected artboard or slice to Cloud App with a simple shortcut ⇧⌘U
 - [jimrutherford/Random-User](https://github.com/jimrutherford/random-user) A SketchApp plugin that inserts random user data into your Sketch documents
 - [jimrutherford/UIColor-Category-Generator](https://github.com/jimrutherford/uicolor-category-generator) A SketchApp plugin that generates a UIColor Objective-C Category class from your Sketch documents.